georgekinnear/parsesvg/README.md

 ## Spreads

 A ```spread``` is the subsection of the overall layout that we pass to the layout engine for the construction of the page.
-Making the spread object is a separate job to the parser ... but we put in a partial implementation to test the idea.
+Making the spread object is a separate job to the parser ... but we put in a partial implementation to test the idea, and it worked, so here it stays (for now).

+## What next?

+There's a [commmand line tool](https://github.com/timdrysdale/gradex-overlay) under development now, and a GUI to follow.

 [anchor]: ./img/inkscape-anchor-alignment.png "circle on corner of page and snap settings bar"
 [compare-active-inactive]: ./img/compare-active-inactive-sidebar.png "green coloured active moderate bar and grey thin inactive moderate sidebar"